nicholasbair/ex_nylas/README.md

 ```

 1. Connection is a struct that stores your Nylas API credentials.
-2. Each function supports returning an ok/error tuple or raising an exception, for example
+2. Each function supports returning an ok/error tuple or raising an exception, for example:
 ```elixir
 conn = %ExNylas.Connection{client_id: "1234", client_secret: "1234", access_token: "1234"}